-As Janet Yellen famously noted, economic expansions don’t die of old age.
-She said that when the post-Great Recession boom was a mere stripling of six years and its best times were yet to come.
-It lived another four-plus years—and it still didn’t die a natural death.
+Janet Yellen famously noted that economic expansions don’t die of old age.
+She said that when the post-Great Recession boom was a mere stripling of six years, its best times were yet to come.
+Instead, it lived another four-plus year—and it still didn’t die a natural death.

-Today, although the stock market is still in the denial stage of grief, it’s not certain that the economy will rise from the grave.
-What’s more likely is that a lot of money in the long-equity portfolios of self-deluded investors will become topsoil shoveled onto the casket.
+Although the stock market is still in the denial stage of grief, it’s not sure that the economy will rise from the grave.
+More likely, a lot of money in the long-equity portfolios of self-deluded investors will become topsoil shoveled onto the casket.
 There might not be a crash per se, but the trend for the second half of 2020 will not be a happy one.
 Keep the Kleenex handy.

 - Despite appearances, this is not a bull market; it’s more likely a bear market-in-waiting

-- Covid-19 will probably continue to dominate news and exacerbate the recession through end-of-year
+- Covid-19 will probably continue to dominate the news and exacerbate the recession through end-of-year

 Post mortem on H1

 As of this writing, the first half of 2020 isn’t quite over, but close enough.
-Here’s where the market stands: The S&P 500 index is down 4.55% since January 1.
+So the market stands: The S&P 500 index has been down 4.55% since January 1.
 That’s pretty good considering that, on March 23, it had dropped more than 30% year-to-date.

-No surprise here, but the hardest hit sector was Energy.
+No surprise here, but the most challenging hit sector was Energy.
 Remember those headlines from when the price for a barrel of oil was a -$40?
 That was a glitch in the commodity trading system but, even at the current +$40 per barrel, that’s still less than the cost to find it, drill it, pump it and sell it.
-As a result, energy is down 37.04% year-to-date.
+As a result, Energy is down 37.04% year-to-date.

-But if you’re looking for the one, singularly successful industry during the COVID-19 crisis, it was in none of those industries.
-It was the Internet & Direct Marketing Retail end of the Consumer Discretionary industry, which advanced 40.74% year-to-date.
-Airlines, tucked into the Industrials sector, was the worst-performing, plummeting 50.12%.
+But if you’re looking for the one singularly booming industry during the COVID-19 crisis, it was in none of those industries.
+Instead, it was the Internet & Direct Marketing Retail end of the Consumer Discretionary industry, which advanced 40.74% year-to-date.
+Tucked into the Industrials sector, Airlines was the worst-performing, plummeting 50.12%.

-With the familiar caveat that past performance is no guarantee of future results and that everything else in this forecast consists of forward-looking statements, let’s see what the future might hold through the end of The Worst Year Ever.
+With the familiar caveat that past performance is no guarantee of future results.
+Everything else in this forecast consists of forward-looking statements; let’s see what the future might hold through the end of The Worst Year Ever.

 H2 outlook: Communication Services

-Communication Services might actually be a ray of sunshine on the stormy horizon.
+Communication Services might be a ray of sunshine on the stormy horizon.
 The 5G rollout has been delayed, but it hasn’t been abandoned.
-And if we’re all going to be working and studying remotely, it’s going to become increasingly critical to the economy.
+And if we’re all going to be working and studying remotely, it will become increasingly critical to the economy.

 And that economy is likely to be far more inclusive, following the nation’s sudden realization that the so-called “digital divide” between rich and poor is significant.
 Money will almost certainly be spent to bring 5G to the inner city.
-Whether it’s coming from the public sector or from brand builders in the private sector, resources could soon be brought to bear.
+Resources could soon be brought to bear, whether it’s coming from the public sector or brand builders in the private sector.
 Then just as once-impoverished countries leapfrogged past landline telephones and went straight to the Galaxy S7 Edge, some of America’s most neglected neighborhoods might have the fastest upload speeds a year from now.

 H2 outlook: Consumer Discretionary

 While the news is already factored into those industries’ share prices, here’s one thought.
-This is the sector that contains homebuilders, and there is a persistent housing shortage in this country.
-As the real estate sector, as a whole, struggles while it figures out how to switch gears from erecting gleaming office buildings and hotels to crafting private living space PulteGroup (PHM: $32.58) has been attracting attention.
+This sector contains homebuilders, and there is a persistent housing shortage in this country.
+So as the real estate sector, as a whole, struggles while it figures out how to switch gears from erecting gleaming office buildings and hotels to crafting private living space, PulteGroup (PHM: $32.58) has been attracting attention.

 H2 outlook: Consumer Staples

 Quarantine has gotten to us all.
-While the Tobacco industry contends with its secular decline, it’s telling that another Consumer Staples industry, Personal Products, has also been in the doldrums to much the same degree since the lockdown began.
+But, while the Tobacco industry contends with its secular decline, it’s telling that another Consumer Staples industry, Personal Products, has also been in the doldrums to much the same degree since the lockdown began.
 You know.
 Cosmetics.
 Shampoo.
 Deodorant.